Jaffer-sadiq/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

    ![Picture 34](../images/dp-300-lab1-15.png)

-1. When SSMS opens, notice that the **Connect to Server** dialog will be pre-populated with the default instance name.
-Select **Connect**.
+1. When SSMS opens, notice that the Connect to Server dialog will be pre-populated with the default instance name.
+Check the option Trust server certificate and then select Connect.

     ![Picture 35](../images/dp-300-lab1-16.png)